Here’s Why Cats Should Never Play With Yarn

 Gastrointestinal Obstruction

 Even if your cat manages to swallow the yarn without choking, they’re still in trouble.
-Unlike other things your cat could swallow, yarn and other types of string can get wrapped all throughout the gastrointestinal tract.
+Unlike other things your cat could swallow, yarn and different types of string can get wrapped throughout the gastrointestinal tract.
 Playing with yarn is fun, but those long pieces will get looped and stretched down the throat, into the stomach, and through the intestines.
 It’s strong enough to cut through intestinal walls and cause serious and dangerous obstructions.
 As the intestines attempt to push food through the digestive system, that yarn, string, or tinsel will create tension and get stuck.

 https://cattitudedaily.com/five-homemade-cat-toys-that-anyone-can-make/